bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 **A. Borrowing**

 1. The borrower enters into a sale and purchase agreement with the intermediary, under which the borrower sells debt securities to the intermediary with deferred payment.
 2. The securities are transferred to a custody account opened by the custodian in the name of the intermediary.
-As opposed to the Mechanism 1, securities are in no way limited and remain at complete disposal of the intermediary.
+As opposed to Mechanism 1, securities are in no way limited and remain Completely at the disposal of the intermediary.
-3. Custodian transmits information about the amount of debt securities on the account of the intermediary to the protocol.
+3. The Custodian transmits information about the amount of debt securities on the account of the intermediary to the protocol.
 4. Stablecoins are issued by the protocol and sold on the market in return for cryptocurrency, which is stored in the protocol.
 5. The intermediary borrows the cryptocurrency from the protocol and converts it into fiat.
-6. The intermediary transfers the fiat to the borrower in fulfillment of the deferred payment under the agreement.
+6. The intermediary transfers the fiat to the borrower in Fulfilment of the deferred payment under the agreement.

 **B. Interest Income**

 1. The intermediary becomes the owner of the securities and receives interest income.
-2. The intermediary converts payments received on the securities to crypto and makes corresponding payments to the protocol.
+2. The intermediary converts payments received on the securities to crypto and makes the corresponding payments to the protocol.

 ![](g10)